 3 Gratitude Mistakes That Can Actually Decrease Your Happiness

-Gratitude is one of the most powerful happiness boosters available to each and every single one of us on any given day.
-Yet some of us don’t exercise our choice to practice gratitude.
-Perhaps our awareness isn’t at the point where it can recognize the option of a grateful mindset amidst life’s challenges, and that is okay.
+Gratitude can be a deeply supportive practice for many people.
+It can help us feel more connected, grounded, emotionally present, appreciative, hopeful, and aware of the goodness that exists alongside the difficulty in our lives.
+Yet some of us don’t exercise our choice or notice the opportunities that exist in our lives to practice gratitude.
+Perhaps our awareness isn’t always in a place where gratitude feels emotionally accessible amidst life’s challenges, and that is okay.
 Others of us do practice gratitude yet make some mistakes along the way.
-After engaging in conversations with hundreds of people about the ways to make gratitude work for them, I readily noticed patterns in the habits that lead gratitude to be less effective than it ought to be– and that is what I want to share with you today.
+After engaging in conversations with hundreds of people about the ways to make gratitude work for them, I began to notice patterns in the habits that lead gratitude to be less effective than it ought to be– and that is what I want to share with you today.

 1. Being too broad.